Cross-domain Multi-step Thinking: Zero-shot Fine-grained Traffic Sign Recognition in the Wild: Introduction

-Early studies of TSR focus on using hand-crafted features such as histogram of oriented gradients (HOG)~\cite{yucong2021traffic,zaklouta2011segmentation,zaklouta2011real,huang2016efficient} and scale-invariant feature transform (SIFT)~\cite{lowe2004distinctive,yin2015fast,malik2014detection}.
-Newer methods are based on convolutional neural networks (CNNs) ~\cite{guo2023grtr, bi2021improved, baruah2023traffic, luo2017traffic} and vision transformers~\cite{manzari2022pyramid,luo2023pre,guo2024signparser,zheng2022evaluation}, which utilize the feature representation capabilities of convolutional layers or attention mechanisms to perform supervised recognition on country-specific traffic sign images as shown in Fig.~\ref{fig1}-(a).
-These methods have two limitations: first, the supervised feature learning process requires a large amount of carefully crafted traffic sign data for training, which are usually clearly visible.
+Early TSR studies focus on using hand-crafted features such as the histogram of oriented gradients (HOG)~\cite{yucong2021traffic,zaklouta2011segmentation,zaklouta2011real,huang2016efficient} and scale-invariant feature transform (SIFT)~\cite{lowe2004distinctive,yin2015fast,malik2014detection}.
+Newer methods are based on convolutional neural networks (CNNs) ~\cite{guo2023grtr, bi2021improved, baruah2023traffic, luo2017traffic} and vision transformers~\cite{manzari2022pyramid,luo2023pre,guo2024signparser,zheng2022evaluation}, which use the feature representation capabilities of convolutional layers or attention mechanisms to perform supervised recognition on country-specific traffic sign images as shown in Fig.~\ref{fig1}-(a).
+These methods have two major limitations: first, the supervised feature learning process requires a large amount of carefully crafted training data for traffic signs, which is usually clearly visible.
 In contrast, traffic signs on real-world roads can be blurred or broken due to the influence of dynamic road scenes, weather, and other factors.
-Second, to unify the traffic signs across countries, the Vienna Convention on Road Traffic~\cite{economic1968convention} stipulates more than 300 different traffic sign categories and only 83 countries have signed the treaty.
-Even between countries that have signed the treaty, there are still some visual differences between traffic sign images.
-As shown at the top of Fig.~\ref{fig1}, even for the same type of traffic signs ``Be Careful'' and ``Traffic Lights Ahead'', there are differences between countries.
-Since trained on country-specific datasets, these methods require fine-tuning or training from scratch when recognizing traffic signs in other countries.
+Second, to unify the traffic signs across countries, the Vienna Convention on Road Traffic~\cite{economic1968convention} stipulates more than 300 different traffic sign categories; however, only 83 countries have signed the treaty.
+Thus, traffic signs vary significantly across most countries.
+In addition, some visual differences still exist between traffic signs in countries that have signed the treaty.
+As shown at the top of Fig.~\ref{fig1}, even for the same type of traffic signs ``Be Careful'' and ``Traffic Lights Ahead,'' differences exist between countries.
+Because they are trained on country-specific datasets, these methods require fine-tuning or training from scratch when recognizing traffic signs in other countries.
 These are costly due to data policy restrictions in various countries and the difficulty in obtaining data in underdeveloped regions.
-Some methods through unsupervised learning or feature matching have been proposed to solve the problems of this cross-country TSR problem~\cite{ren2009general, supriyanto2016unsupervised, zhou2020few, gan2023zero, 1520577215790999680}.
-These methods utilize strategies such as zero-shot learning or few-shot learning for TSR, thus reducing the dependence on training data and alleviating the applicability problem of cross-country traffic signs.
-However, cross-domain biases exist between the target and template traffic signs as shown in Fig.~\ref{fig1}-(b), and performing pairwise matching at the feature level increases this important difference.
-Therefore, the recognition accuracy of these methods remains to be further improved.
+Some methods based on unsupervised learning or feature matching have been proposed to solve the cross-country TSR problem~\cite{ren2009general, supriyanto2016unsupervised, zhou2020few, gan2023zero, 1520577215790999680}.
+These approaches typically employ zero-shot learning strategies, reducing reliance on extensive training data and addressing the applicability challenges of cross-country TSR.
+However, as shown in Fig.~\ref{fig1}-(b), significant cross-domain discrepancies exist between target and template traffic signs.
+In real-world scenarios, traffic signs may exhibit color biases or shape distortions and are typically embedded in complex environments such as roads or streets, which are typically partially occluded by objects such as trees, billboards, pedestrians, or vehicles.
+In contrast, template traffic sign images are standardized in color and appearance and are free from background interference.
+Thus, performing pairwise matching at the feature level tends to amplify these discrepancies, thereby limiting the recognition accuracy of existing methods.